shwetapoojaryr/shwetapoojaryr/README.md

 -->
 ## 👋 Hi, I’m a Data Analyst Who Loves Turning Data Into Decisions

 Welcome to my GitHub!
-I’m a detail-oriented and analytical professional with a strong background in AI data curation, analytics, and business intelligence.
-I enjoy digging into complex datasets, uncovering insights, and transforming them into clear, actionable recommendations that support smart decision-making.
+I’m a detail-oriented and analytical professional with experience in AI data curation, analytics, and business intelligence.
+I enjoy digging into complex datasets, uncovering insights, and transforming them into clear, actionable recommendations that support smart business decisions.

 ### What I Do

 I specialize in working at the intersection of data, AI, and business strategy.
 My experience includes:

-Data Cleaning & Preprocessing – turning raw data into analysis-ready datasets
+Data cleaning & preprocessing

-Exploratory Data Analysis (EDA) – uncovering patterns, trends, and anomalies
+Exploratory Data Analysis (EDA)

-Feature Engineering – creating meaningful variables that improve insights
+Feature engineering

-Data Visualization & Reporting – telling stories with data using dashboards and reports
+Data visualization & reporting

-AI Data Curation & Annotation – improving AI response quality and performance
+AI data curation, annotation & response quality evaluation

-AI Evaluation & Insights – assessing and enhancing AI-generated outputs
+Turning AI-driven insights into business value

 ### Industry Experience